 - between a word and a full stop, comma, colon or semi-colon

-- immediately inside opening and closing brackets of any kind
+- immediately inside opening or closing brackets of any kind:

 Read the post on checking spacing in a Word document for more.